 Operation Fuel (https://operationfuel.org/about/how-we-help/) offers emergency energy assistance for heating expenses for households who meet program guidelines with incomes at or below 100% of the State Median Income guidelines who are in crisis.
 Such assistance shall be given in accordance with these guidelines but with flexibility to meet human needs.
 Local fuel banks assess client eligibility and make payments to vendors.
 Households are able to apply to the program directly online as well.

 BENEFIT AMOUNT: Operation Fuel awards grants for the Winter/Spring and Summer/Fall seasons.
 The grants are used for home energy needs (electricity, gas, and deliverable fuels).
-Amount of assistance is based on household need grant of $500 (deliverable fuels & utilities) starting on February 17, 2023, grants have been reduced from $1,000 in 2023, due to demand.
-Payments are made directly to fuel or utility vendors.
+Amount of assistance is based on funding available.

 - ELECTRIC OR GAS UTILITY: To qualify for a grant toward their electric or gas bills, applicants must have at least one of the following criteria: a shut-off notice, have no utility service, must need assistance with making a required payment to maintain a payment arrangement, or have a past due balance of 30 days or more.
 Households will be eligible for this program even if they received a grant for their primary heat through the CT Energy Assistance Program (CEAP).
 That said, Operation Fuel encourages eligible residents to seek CEAP assistance before applying to Operation Fuel.

 - Total household income is within 75% state median income.
 For hardship coding and/or electric and gas hardship programs, household income cannot exceed 60% of state median income.